hirsimaki-markus/seapie/README.md

 * Auo post mortem?
 Run until crash then trigger seapie?
 * History file?
 * Make !l and !g display only keys to avoid absolutely flooding the console.
 Maybe limit print size.
 Maybe autocomplete from locals.
 This is stateless unlike history.
+* List comprehensions sometimes produce nameerror when referring to local variable

 ## Known issues